blockjon/octopus/README.md

 Note: This is under active development.
 Will not be ready for production use until June, 2014.

-The Octopus API Is Simple:
+The Octopus API Is Simple
 -------------
 ```
 // Create a new object